 Sticky rice with mango

 Basically, this dessert is made of sweet sticky rice, with sweet delicious mango and coconut milk syrup.
-This is the kind of food that makes you want to go to Thailand just to eat it right now.
+It is the kind of food that makes you want to go to Thailand just to eat it right now.
 Sticky rice comes in different variations, like colored sticky mango.

 In Portugal, we have a dessert made of rice (arroz doce) so this recipe didn’t seem so weird to us.
 Although in Portugal, we don’t have sticky rice nor the Thai fantastic mangoes, nor use coconut milk…